Aventura (band): The Last, performing at the White House, and The Last Tour (2008–2011)

-Hiatus, Compilation albums, and First reunions (2011–2018)
+Hiatus, compilation albums, and first reunions (2011–2018)

 Romeo Santos in 2012 (left) and Henry Santos in 2016 (right).

 In 2011, the group announced that they would be taking a hiatus to work on individual musical projects.
 Henry embarked on a respective solo career, looking to be accepted without the group.
 He signed with Siente Music, a record label which was associated with both Venemusic & Universal Music Group.
 He released his first two solo albums under the record label, Introducing Henry Santos in 2011 and My Way in 2013.
 Romeo took the opportunity to sign with Sony Music Latin, and embarked on his solo career as well.
 He released his first solo album Formula, Vol. 1 in 2011, which would eventually be the start of the Formula series.
 The following year, he then released his first live solo album, The King Stays King: Sold Out at Madison Square Garden.
 Then in 2014, he released Formula, Vol. 2, which was awarded album of the decade at the 2020 Billboard Latin Music Awards.
 Although Max wanted to focus more on his rap career, he joined his brother Lenny and formed their new bachata group called "D'Element." under Lenny's record label Element Music Group.
 They then joined Steve Styles from the bachata group Xtreme and renamed the group to Vena.
 The trio released 8 singles and an EP live album titled It's VENA (Live), which was released in 2015.
 The trio would split in 2015 as Styles left the group.
 At the same time, Max Santos worked alongside many dembow artists and also focused on his solo career as a rapper.

 During the hiatus, they release a few compilation albums, 2 of them being greatest hits albums.
 One of them is titled 14 + 14.
 It was released on May 23, 2011, as an audio and music video album.
 It contains every song that has a music video from 2000 to 2010 along with the music videos as well with the exception of "All Up 2 You".
-The album features Judy Santos and Don Omar The audio version peaked at number 132 on the Billboard 200 and at number 1 on both the Top Latin and Tropical Albums Billboard charts.
-On July 12, 2014, the group would reunite for 1 night only to close out the second night of Romeo's sold-out Yankee Stadium concert.
+The album features Judy Santos and Don Omar.
+The audio version peaked at number 132 on the Billboard 200 and at number one on both the Top Latin and Tropical Albums charts.
+On July 12, 2014, the group would reunite for one night only to close out the second night of Romeo's sold-out Yankee Stadium concert.